truenas/documentation/content/TrueCommand/Alerts/AlertManage.md

    c.
 Select the alert type on the **Priority** drop-down list.
 Choose **Information**, **Warning**, or **Critical** to determine the alert category generated.
    d.
 Type a description for the alert.
 2. Specify the **Alert Triggers**.

+   a.
 Select a data source or rule type from the dropdown list to determine what can trigger an alert.
       For example, *cpu_temperature* means the alert rule monitors the temperature of the chosen system.
 Scroll down the list to find the desired source.

    ![AlertTriggerDataSources](/images/TrueCommand/2.1/AlertTriggerDataSources.png "Alert Trigger Data Sources")

    b.
 Select the comparison type from the **Comparator** dropdown list (**Greater Than**, **Less Than**, or **Not Equals**).
       The comparison type applies to the data source and comparison value.

    c.
 Specify the comparison value by entering an integer appropriate for the selected options in the **Value** field.
       The integer acts as a threshold or limitation for when the rule generates an alert.

 3. Click **CREATE ALERT** to finish creating the new alert rule.
 To start over, click **RESET**.

 ## Alert Services Screens and Functions